andrewspiers/scratch/scratch.rst

 Brookings ISIS Study
 ====================
-(Randi mentions this in her LCA16 talk mirror.linux.org.au )
+This is a study of ISIS supporters on Twitter.
+Mainly interesting for its methods.
+Randi Harper mentions this in her LCA16 talk mirror.linux.org.au http://brook.gs/1EpSQIX
-http://brook.gs/1EpSQIX

 Btrfs